au-nlp/project-milestone-p2-group15/readme.md

 ## Division of Labour

 In general, we structured most of our work as group sessions where we discussed the ideas and programmed together during weekly-long sessions.
+- Thomas worked on the ToT baseline structure, data preprocessing and the framework for the rejection sampling.
-Thomas and Priyanka worked on building the ToT and Reflexion comparison baseline structure, whereas Nishad worked on building visualizations, and setups for model testing.
+- Priyanka worked on the Reflexion baseline framework and collected results for the LLMs.
+- Nishad worked on building the visualizations, data preprocessing in P2, and writing the general setup for model testing.

-The report writing was distributed equally.
+- Finally, the report writing was distributed equally among all team members.